Kevinsomnia/Tossing-Demo/README.md

 # Tossing Demo #
 Unity demo that showcases tossing of objects by dragging the mouse.
 Mimics the Oculus Touch VR demo.
-All assets in this project were made by me, except for the Post Processing v2 stack package.
+All assets in this project were made by me, except for the Post Processing Stack v2 package.

 Demonstration video:
 https://youtu.be/FzGKakmeIx0